 - More modern: Reflects 3 years and 11 months of technical progress since the G5 launch.

-Reasons to prefer the Panasonic Lumix DMC-G5:
+Arguments in favor of the Panasonic Lumix DMC-G5:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.